DNSFilter/slate/source/v3/web-shrinker-categories.html.md

-foodandrecipes | Food and Recipes | Sites that contain food related information or recipes, food preparation, or restaurant services. gambling | Gambling | Sites that allow a visitor to play games using wagers/placing bets, lottery pools, or provides information on such activities. games | Games | Sites that provide games, including online games or through an application. hacking | Hacking & Cracking | Sites that disseminate information, hold discussions, or provide a means to gain unauthorized or illegal access to computers and networks. health | Health | Sites focused on physical, mental, and social well-being, including fitness information, medical conditions, diagnosis, and medical services. humor | Humor | Sites that contain content with a focus on jokes or comedy, including satire. illegalcontent | Illegal Content | Sites that focus on providing links to pirated movies, commercial software, or providing application keys and cracks for commercial applications.
+foodandrecipes | Food and Recipes | Sites that contain food related information or recipes, food preparation, or restaurant services. gambling | Gambling | Sites that allow a visitor to play games using wagers/placing bets, lottery pools, or provides information on such activities. games | Games | Sites that provide games, including online games or through an application. government | Government | Sites that use official government top-level domain names or are run by government entities such as the military, army, or air force. hacking | Hacking & Cracking | Sites that disseminate information, hold discussions, or provide a means to gain unauthorized or illegal access to computers and networks. hate | Hate & Terrorism | Sites that are primarily focused on promoting terrorism or hate. health | Health | Sites focused on physical, mental, and social well-being, including fitness information, medical conditions, diagnosis, and medical services. humor | Humor | Sites that contain content with a focus on jokes or comedy, including satire. illegalcontent | Illegal Content | Sites that focus on providing links to pirated movies, commercial software, or providing application keys and cracks for commercial applications.